RAF staff concerns a priority, says chief

 The head of the Royal Air Force has written to all his personnel promising to address as a "priority" concerns around recruitment policies and staff conduct from within the service.

-Media reports have highlighted rows over diversity targets, and allegations of bullying and sexual harassment in the Red Arrows aerobatic team.
+Media reports have highlighted rows over diversity targets, and allegations of bullying, drinking and sexual harassment in the Red Arrows.

 Chief of the Air Staff Sir Mike Wigston said there are "legitimate questions".